 Accessibility and inclusivity

-Modern communications, including ESG reports, prioritise accessibility and inclusivity.
+Modern communications, including ESG reports, prioritize accessibility and inclusivity.
+To create documents that are understandable and accessible to diverse audiences, companies should adopt digital user experience best practices that emphasize simplicity, intuitiveness, and easy access to content.
 Printed versions should have larger fonts, high text-to-background contrast and generous line spacing to be accessible to people with visual impairments.
 In digital formats, this means designing reports that are friendly to visually impaired readers and compatible with assistive technologies such as screen readers.
-Making reports accessible reinforces the ESG message by demonstrating the company’s genuine commitment to building inclusive, equal relationships.

-Allegro’s 2023 report is an example of interactive navigation, demonstrating how easy-to-navigate digital formats enhance the user experience.
+Accelleron Annual Report 2023 report is an example of interactive navigation, demonstrating how easy-to-navigate digital formats enhance the user experience.

-Source: Allegro
+Source: Accelleron

 Storytelling